jdmonin/JSettlers2/doc/Readme.developer.md

             - With a new or upgraded db, verify account are searched case-insensitive
             - Test server parameter `--pw-reset username` , login afterwards with new password and start a game
             - (v2.0.00+) After setup, run automated DB tests with `-Djsettlers.test.db=y`
-        - Set up a new DB, including (for any 1 DB type) running `-Djsettlers.db.bcrypt.work_factor=test` and then specifying a non-default `jsettlers.db.bcrypt.work_factor` during sql setup script run
+        - Set up a new DB with instructions from the "Database Creation" section of [Database.md](Database.md), including (for any 1 DB type) running `-Djsettlers.db.bcrypt.work_factor=test` and then specifying a non-default `jsettlers.db.bcrypt.work_factor` when running the SQL setup script
         - Create those admin accounts, some non-admin accounts
         - SOCAccountClient should allow only admin accounts to log in
         - SOCPlayerClient: Nonexistent usernames with a password specified should have a pause before returning